-No corporation wants to be involved in litigation, but if you are it is reassuring to know the dispute will be resolved by a very knowledgeable judge who is sophisticated in resolving corporate law matters.
+No corporation wants to be involved in litigation, but if you are it is reassuring to know the dispute will be somewhat quickly resolved by a very knowledgeable judge who is sophisticated in resolving corporate law matters.

 Corporate case law in Delaware is much more extensive than in other states due to the high volume of corporate cases.

 If there have been several similar cases to the one facing your corporation there is less uncertainty about the judicial outcome, which can be key when strategically deciding whether to settle a dispute or invest the time and capital to litigate.

 3. Delaware Corporate Statutes Are Flexible

 Although many of Delaware statutes have been mimicked in other states, the extensive case law mentioned above is an enormous asset when determining how a Delaware statute is likely to be interpreted.

 Most corporate attorneys are familiar with Delaware business law.
 This can lead to your attorney more efficiently and cost effectively assisting you if your company is incorporated in Delaware than if it is incorporated in a less popular state.

 5. Investors Prefer Delaware Corporations

 Angel investors and venture capitalists tend to prefer to invest in companies incorporated as a C Corp in Delaware.
 Therefore, if you are serious about receiving investments from these types of investors, you may want to incorporate in Delaware.